Royal Agricultural University

 What you need to know

 Easy to get into?
-120 UCAS entry points for foundation degrees.
+140 UCAS entry points for foundation degrees, made up from at least one A-level.
 240 - 300 UCAS entry points for honours degrees depending on the course.
-Relevant work experience or advanced GNVQ at merit level will also be considered.
-All applicants are interviewed and the most academically able are taken from a wide range of backgrounds.
+Relevant work experience or advanced GNVQ at merit level will also be considered, but not as a standalone.
+All of those offered a place are invited to an experience day where they can meet the lecturers.

 Added value: University farms provide a first-class field laboratory for students.
 There is the opportunity to take part in countryside sports, such as clay pigeon shooting.